iamemilio/agent-p/Readme.md

 - the `--debug` flag will print a verbose output
 - calling `agent-p create jobs` creates jobs without running them, allowing you to verify any issues with the docker-compose at your own pace
 - running `agent-p run --no-clean` will leave stopped docker containers on your system, giving you access to their logs

+## Output

+Each job will result in a `data.csv` file being created in that job directory.
+It is titled, and should be importable into any software that can handle csv data: excel, sheets, tableau, pandas, etc. This tool collects cpu usage as a percentage of the total available cpu time, memory usage in Kb, disk write volume in Mb, and network writes in Kb.
+We do not collect network reads due to traffic from the traffic driver being sent over the network, making it unreliable to measure.
+Data is collected every second, and outliers are not removed from the data pool.
+If you want to generate summary statistics, it's recommended that you remove outliers first.
+Due to the non-random collection interval, this data may not be well suited for making hypothesis based on summary statistics.